zer0cache/matic-docs/docs/avail/introduction/what-is-avail.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

+Avail is a blockchain that is laser-focused on data availability: ordering and recording blockchain transactions, and making it possible to prove that block data is available without downloading the whole block.
+This allows it to scale in ways that monolithic blockchains cannot.

 :::note A Robust General-Purpose Scalable Data Availability Layer

+* Enables Layer-2 solutions to offer increased scalability throughput by leveraging Avail to build Validiums with off-chain data availability.

-* Enable standalone chains or sidechains with arbitrary execution environments to bootstrap validator security without needing to create and manage their own validator set by guaranteeing transaction data availability.
+* Enables standalone chains or sidechains with arbitrary execution environments to bootstrap validator security without needing to create and manage their own validator set by guaranteeing transaction data availability.

-* Layer-2 solutions such as Validiums to offer increased scalability throughput by using Avail as an off-chain data availability layer.

 :::